All Episodes

 It wasn't the result of an independent investigation.

-It was a temper tantrum because they lost, and everything they had bet on with Mueller didn't come to fruition.
+It was a temper tantrum because they lost and everything they had bet on with Mueller didn't come to fruition.

-House Republicans blocked, one case forcibly removed from Schiff's basement proceedings.
+One case forcibly removed from Schiff's basement proceedings.

 The president's legal team wasn't allowed to participate.

-Call witnesses, crafted defense like the Republicans and Newt Gingrich gave Bill Clinton and his attorneys.
+They weren't allowed to present evidence, call witnesses, craft a defense like the Republicans and Newt Gingrich gave Bill Clinton and his attorneys.

 It was the first time ever that the president's legal team had any opportunity to defend the president.

-Democrats, they they had to do this urgently.
+Democrats, they had to do this urgently.

 They didn't want to fight over executive privilege.